Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Reformulation of discrete elasticity as a non-degenerate generalized gradient model

-In the following we want to rephrase the model given by the Hamiltonian \eqref{eq:U-Uscr} in the setting introduced in Section \ref{sec:setup}.
-The key idea is to consider the energy given by $U+\nullL$ instead of $U$.
+\sectionmark{Discrete elasticity as generalized gradient models} In the following we will rephrase the model given by the Hamiltonian \eqref{eq:U-Uscr} in the setting introduced in Section \ref{sec:setup}.
+We first give an overview of the general strategy.
+The key idea is to consider the energy given by $U+\nullL$ instead of $U$, where $\nullL$ is the discrete null Lagrangian in Theorem~\ref{th:convexification}.
 The function $U+\nullL$ is bigger than a strictly convex function and agrees with it in a neighbourhood of the identity.
-In particular the second derivative at the identity is strictly positive (modulo shift invariance) so it almost falls in the class of energies satisfying the assumptions of Proposition \ref{prop:embedding} (up to a trivial shift from $0$ to $\1_{(\Ran)^d})$.
-One minor issue is that we restricted the passage from finite range interaction $U$ to generalized gradient interactions $\Uscr$ to cubes $Q_{\Ran}$ and $\Gcal_{\Ran}$ and the interactions need to satisfy the lower bound \eqref{eq:Qlowerbound}.
-Since the interaction term $U$ only depends on the field in $A$ its second derivative will never satisfy \eqref{eq:Qlowerbound} when $A \subsetneq Q_{\Ran}$.
+In particular the second derivative at the identity is strictly positive (modulo shift invariance) so it almost falls in the class of energies satisfying the assumptions of Proposition \ref{prop:embedding} (up to a trivial shift from $0$ to the generalized gradient $\1_{Q_\Ran}$ of the identity map on $Q_{\Ran}$).
+One minor issue is that relying on Lemma~\ref{L:U-Uscr}, we restricted the passage from finite range interaction $U$ on $Q_{\Ran}$ to generalized gradient interactions $\Uscr$ on $\Gcal_{\Ran}$.
+Given that the interaction term $U$ depends only on the field in $A$, its second derivative will not, in general, satisfy the coercivity condition \eqref{eq:Qlowerbound} when $A \subsetneq Q_{\Ran}$.
 The addition of another null Lagrangian, however, gives us an energy that has a strictly positive Hessian at the identity.